tushar-sharma/tushar-sharma.github.io/_posts/2026-02-25-handling-kafka-poison-pills-reactive-spring-boot-applications.md

 published: true
 ---

 A single malformed Kafka message can silently halt your entire consumer group.
 If you've ever been paged at 2 AM because messages stopped processing and your consumer lag was climbing, there's a good chance you were dealing with a poison pill.
-Here's how to handle it in a reactive Spring Boot application.!-- truncate_here -->
+Here's how to handle it in a reactive Spring Boot application.<!-- truncate_here -->

 A single malformed Kafka message can silently halt your entire consumer group.
 If you've ever been paged at 2 AM because messages stopped processing and your consumer lag was climbing, there's a good chance you were dealing with a poison pill.
 Here's how to handle it in a reactive Spring Boot application.